U.S. flag

 Remember, your supervisor can’t allow you to use FMLA unless you request it.

-You can apply using the Leave/Premium Pay Request Module in GovTA or by submitting SF-71.
+You can apply by submitting a Leave Request in GovTA or, if your bureau supports paper forms, by submitting SF-71.

 One important note: you can’t invoke FMLA after the fact, if you initially used sick leave or some other paid leave status to cover your absence.
 However, if you or your personal representative are physically or mentally incapable of invoking your entitlement to FMLA leave during the entire period in which you are absent from work for an FMLA-qualifying purpose, you can retroactively invoke your entitlement (with sufficient documentation for your supervisor) within two workdays after returning to work.